TjMullenITsupport/Resource-Group-and-Virtual-Machine/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines the process of creating a Resource Group and Virtual Machine in Microsoft Azure.<br />

 <h2>Video Demonstration</h2>